When things get tough, how do you keep going?

 Wong Yap’s How I Keep Looking Up: Flags of Resilience project invites us to commemorate the sources of our resilience in a flag.
 Flags use simplified visual language with the potential for deeper symbolic and personal meanings.
 Reflecting on your strengths and designing a flag can boost your mood and offer opportunities for flow and connection.

-Steps for Designing Your Flag
+Steps For Designing Your Flag

-Think about your resilience: How do you get back up when life knocks you down?
+1. Think about your resilience: How do you get back up when life knocks you down?
 Where did your resilience come from: people, places, experiences, or activities?
 (Tip: If this seems abstract, think of a specific adversity you encountered and coped with in healthy ways.
 How did you learn to cope that way?
 If you need more ideas, visit these pages for sample flags and additional questions.)

-Think of images or symbols to represent your sources of resilience.
+2. Think of images or symbols to represent your sources of resilience.

-Draw a design for a flag on a piece of 8.5×11-inch paper (it doesn’t have to fill the page—you can make the flag any size or shape on the page).
+3. Draw a design for a flag on a piece of 8.5×11-inch paper (it doesn’t have to fill the page—you can make the flag any size or shape on the page).

 Tips: